lidofinance/lido-dao/docs/node-operator-manual.md

 ### Expressing interest to the DAO holders

-To include a Node Operator to the protocol, DAO holders must perform a voting.
+To include a Node Operator to the protocol, DAO holders must perform a vote.
 A Node Operator is defined by an address that is used for two purposes:

 1. The protocol pays the fee by minting StETH tokens to this address.